Ereiarrus/ComplementsBotPy/README.md

 - pipenv install twitchio json

 Make sure create a .env file in the root directory with the following variables:

 - TMI_TOKEN= get your token from https://twitchapps.com/tmi/
 - CLIENT_ID= register your app with twitch on https://dev.twitch.tv/console/apps/create -
   for name, give it the channel name (ComplementsBot in our case), OAuth Redirect URLs: https:localhost:8000,
   Category: Chat Bot; then go to 'Manage' and copy the Client ID
 - CHANNELS= give it the name of the channel where you want the bot to be active, separated by colons (':')
 - IGNORED_USERS= List of ignored users, separated by colons

+Once you have your firebase app, go to 'Service accounts' in project settings.
+From here, generate a new private key, and save the file as '.firebase_config.json' in the root directory.